 Since we are not always the best judge of our dog’s weight, it’s a good idea to talk with your veterinarian if you feel your Frenchie might be overweight— mainly when the weight gain is rapid.

-The graphic below gives you a good idea on the condition a dog should look from different perspectives.
+The graphic below gives you a good idea of the condition a dog should look at from different perspectives.
 The “Ideal” dog in this picture has a small but noticeable roundness of the abdomen just before the legs, and although the ribs are not prominent, there is not much excess fat across them.

 Your Frenchie, as with all dogs, should look as close as possible to this.

-What makes you dog put on weight?
+What makes your French Bulldog put on weight?